 - any other person as prescribed by the Secretary of State

-The annual fee to be notified of licensing matters is £21.
+The annual fee to be notified about a property is £21.

 How to apply

-You can apply to us for a notification of interest if the premises is within our licensing area.
+You can apply to us for a notification of interest if the premises is in our licensing area.
 You can apply online or by post.

 You can apply and pay online on the GOV.UK website.
 You'll need to download a copy of the application form and fill this in using Adobe Acrobat Reader.

-You can apply by post by sending your completed application form to: Barnsley Metropolitan Borough Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.
+You can apply by post by sending your application form to us.
+The address to send your form to is: Barnsley Metropolitan Borough Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.

 What happens next?

-The notice has effect for 12 months and you can give a new notice every year.
+The notice has effect for 12 months.
+You can give a new notice every year.

-Whilst the notice has effect, if any change relating to the premises is made to the Licensing Public Register, we'll notify you if you've registered an interest in the matter to which the change relates.
-We'll also notify you of your right to request a copy of the information contained in any entry in the register.
+Whilst the notice has effect, if any change about the premises is made to the public register we'll tell you if you've registered an interest to which the change relates.
+We'll also tell you of your right to request a copy of the details in any entry in the register.

 In cases relating to interim authority notices we'll make sure these are dealt with promptly.